What is an Arbitration Award?

 Arbitration awards are the final, binding decisions in an arbitration.
 They set forth the recovery that the parties are entitled to.
 A variety of different laws and rules apply to arbitration and the process of awards, but there are common themes.
 While there are options for recourse when an award has a mistake or is unjust, countries and courts prefer to honor arbitration awards to encourage the use of alternative dispute mechanisms.
-Awards will be enforced and ensure that a party entitled to the award receives what is due them.
+Awards will be enforced and ensure that a party entitled to the arbitration award receives what is due to them.